 It is now more than ever essential to present positive role models in the social media context. it is now more imprtant than ever to be aware of how social media works and to consider how a post will be distributed before hitting the post button.
 Peter is currently advising teachers, parents and principals to be careful when deciding to friend someone who is a student as this could easily lead to serious conflicts of interest.
 It is advisable in the world of social media to keep as much separation as possible between public and private personas when dealing with social media messaging.
 There is a lot that can be done to maintain and manage social media connections and friend lists in the settings of social media platforms themselves and it is always worth investigating how it would be best to segment ones communication networks.

 Peter Sutton - social media consultant provides advice for administrators of online communities.

-Peter Sutton is becoming a well known speaker, lecturer and sage when it comes to social media issues in the media in and around Sydneys West.
-Blogging regularly Peter deals with all the current issues as they arise from the social media envirnoment emerging into the real face to face world in which we truly and authentically exist - it`s all about building reliable bridges that have honesty and integrity between the face to face world and the almost imaginary world of social media.
+Peter Sutton is becoming a well known speaker, lecturer and sage when it comes to social media issues in the media around Brisbane and QLDs Sunshine Coast.
+Blogging regularly, Peter deals with all the current issues as they arise from the social media environment emerging into the real face to face world in which we truly and authentically exist - it`s all about building reliable bridges that have honesty and integrity between the face to face world and the almost imaginary world of social media.

 - social media consultants - social media monitoring